Top 10 Customer Experience KPIs Every CX Leader Should Track

 What Role Does Customer Lifetime Value (CLV) Play in CX KPIs?

-The customer lifetime value reflects how much revenue you gain from each customer throughout their relationship with your brand.
+Customer lifetime value is the revenue a brand generates from each customer over the course of their relationship with the brand.

-It’s a vital customer experience KPI because it shows whether you’re succeeding at retaining customers and providing a good customer experience.
+It shows whether a brand is succeeding at retaining customers and providing a good customer experience.

 How Do You Set Goals for Customer Experience KPIs?